 - Wednesday: rest day or light cardio

 - Thursday: push muscles and abs (chest, shoulders, triceps, upper and lower abs, quads)

 - Friday: pull muscles, obliques, intercostals, glutes (back, biceps, hamstrings, glutes, obliques, intercostals)

 - Sunday: rest day

-According to scientific studies, drinking the proper amount of water can help keep injuries at bay.
+Drinking the proper amount of water is important to maintain your performance and to prevent dehydration, especially on hot days.
 “Always stay well hydrated on the days you exercise, even after you have finished,” Tifford suggests.

 Get Expert Advice